 Before committing to a continuation certificate or renewal bond, consult with your surety underwriter to ensure that he/she is in agreement with the renewal or if they need any additional information before the execution of the renewal.

-If you need help with the modification, renewal or cancellation of your bond, talk to a surety expert today!
+If you need help with the Modifications, Cancellations, and Renewal of your bond, talk to a surety expert today!